rpalo/personal-blog/_posts/2017-04-12-indexing-teaching-better.md

 ![Diagram of a String](/img/indexing.png)

-The main thing to understand is that indexes don't actually fall *on* a particular item in a list or character in a string (since they are accessed the same way).
+The main thing to understand is that indices don't actually fall *on* a particular item in a list or character in a string (since they are accessed the same way).
 They surround the letters. *They surround the letters.*  **They surround the letters.**  One more time for the people in the back.

 # Indices surround the letters.